akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The bread dough was smooth under her palms, but her thoughts were not.

-‘You need not decide anything,’ Harold added quickly, noting her silence.
+‘You need not decide anything,’ Harold added hastily, noting her silence.
 ‘I only thought it would be well to have neighbours who are friends.’

 Beatrice nodded.
 ‘I’ll think on it.’
 But her thoughts were for her father. *However would he survive in his frail state once she married?*